paulrouget/servo-embedding-api/JS_API.md

 Browser JS code and Compositor JS code can communicate via message passing.

-Each port the SharedWorker is a viewport.
-At this point, there are 2 viewport: the Browser created in JS, and the top level Browser initially created in Rust.
+Each port the SharedWorker is a viewport (3 here).

 That means all browsers in a window share the same compositor.